Our goal is to share information and products that are truly helpful to renters.

 Compare costs to move

-Maybe you’re moving in with your partner.
-Maybe your apartment building is getting converted into condos.
-Maybe you got a new job waaaay across the country.
-Either way, it’s time to pack up your stuff, haul your furniture down the stairs and load everything up.
+You’re moving in with your partner.
+Your apartment building is getting converted into condos.
+Or maybe you got a new job waaaay across the country.
+Pretty soon you’ll need to pack up your stuff, haul your furniture down the stairs and load everything up.
 But the big question is: Will you and a friend try to muscle that massive couch down the stairs, or should your hire movers?
 From a traditional moving company to peer-to-peer moving apps that connect you to people you can pay to help, you’ve got options that can save you some money — and save your back.

 Read on for the lowdown on moving options and how to avoid mistakes (spoiler: it’s all about the boxes).